jazmnm/movie-recommender/README.md

 └── README.md
 ```
 * `model` saves the trained models.
 * `ml-100k` saves the data downloaded from https://grouplens.org/datasets/movielens/100k/.
 You can also download other data from movielens that have the same format and replace the ml-100k dataset to train a new model for recommendation.
+The data is not included in this repository.
 * `train.py` contains the code to train and save a new recommender
 * `movie_recommender.py` is the main script for this project, where you receive input from user and use the trained model to predict a movie the user would like.